1 July 2017

 - prevent us from contacting you

-- impact on the taxation treatment of your account.
+- impact the taxation treatment of your account.

-For example, we are required to ask for your TFN when you invest in a superannuation product.
-If you choose not to give us your TFN, you may be subject to higher tax charges on your superannuation and the fund may not be able to accept personal contributions.
+For example, we are required to ask for your TFN when you become a member of one of our superannuation products.
+If you choose to not give us your TFN, you may be subject to higher tax charges on your superannuation and we may not be able to accept personal contributions.

-We use your personal information for the purposes for which it has been obtained.
-We collect your personal information so that we are able to act on your request, such as:
+We use your personal information for the purpose for which it has been obtained.
+For example, we collect your personal information so that we are able to act on your request to:

 - provide financial advice to you

 - establish and manage your investments and accounts

 - process contributions, transfer monies or pay benefits

 - report the investment performance of your account